mkejeiri/Toolbox/SpringBoot-Security/11-Drink-factory -User Lockout Spring Security Events/README.md

     @EventListener
     //registering this method as an EventListener, and spring framework will look for the @EventListener annotation,
-    //and then when we have an event with the type of AuthenticationSuccessEvent, this listen methode will get invoked. public void listen(AuthenticationSuccessEvent event) {
+    //and then when we have an event with the type of AuthenticationSuccessEvent, this listen method will get invoked. public void listen(AuthenticationSuccessEvent event) {
         UsernamePasswordAuthenticationToken token = (UsernamePasswordAuthenticationToken) event.getSource();